supertuxkart/stk-website/wiki_untranslated/FAQ.md

 {% end_liquid %}

-{% start_liquid qa %}
+{% capture question_free %}

-Is SuperTuxKart really free?
+{%translate "Is SuperTuxKart really free?","FAQ page - question"%}
+{% endcapture %}

+{% capture answer_free %}
-Yes! **SuperTuxKart is available for free, without any kind of active ads or microtransactions.**
+{%translate "Yes! **SuperTuxKart is available for free, without any kind of active ads or microtransactions.**","FAQ page"%}

-Some new tracks are available in early access for donators as part of our [gift package](Donate), they will however be made available to everyone for free in upcoming releases.
+{%translate "Some new tracks are available in early access for donators as part of our [gift package](Donate), they will however be made available to everyone for free in upcoming releases.","FAQ page"%}

-The SuperTuxKart team has a firm belief that **software should respect and serve its users**.
+{%translate "The SuperTuxKart team has a firm belief that **software should respect and serve its users**.
 This means respecting privacy, but also being respectful of the users' time and fun.
 This disqualifies nearly all forms of advertisement.
-However, we may name sponsors in the credits, or include passive environmental advertising elements (like billboards near race tracks) provided they fit the game’s aesthetic.
+However, we may name sponsors in the credits, or include passive environmental advertising elements (like billboards near race tracks) provided they fit the game’s aesthetic.","FAQ page"%}
+{% endcapture %}

+{% start_liquid qa %}

+{{ question_free }}

+{{ answer_free }}

 {% end_liquid %}